What is a Network? | Exploring Computer Networking Components

 1. Non-Public

 Non-public structures connect two or more points only.
 But they need more security, speed, or other features.
 Users use this system for point-to-point and multi-point environments.
-Moreover, it allows communication between two or more points.

 1. Private